Hemant-Gupta1/ST_PROJECT/README.md

 ## 📝 Project Description
 This project implements a comprehensive backend system for a University, featuring Student Enrollment, Faculty Management, Library operations, and Departmental Budgeting.

-The system is intentionally designed with complex boolean logic, mathematical accumulation, state management, and boundary conditions to demonstrate the effectiveness of **Mutation Testing**.
+The system is intentionally designed with complex boolean logic, mathematical accumulation, state management, and boundary conditions.
+It goes beyond routine testing to **fully demonstrate the power of Mutation Testing (PITest)** as a superior method for test suite quality assurance.

+**Project Goal:** As per the course guidelines, this work aims to *"stand out in terms of demonstrating the applicability of a particular technique and one or more tools."*

+---

+## 🌟 Why This Project Stands Out
+This project strategically engineers code and tests to maximize the effectiveness of mutation testing:

+1.  **Advanced Applicability of Technique:**
+    * **Proof of Test Quality:** While we achieved **97% Line Coverage**, we recognized that traditional coverage only proves a line was executed, not that the test made a valid assertion.
+Our **82% Mutation Coverage** proves the test suite is rigorous enough to detect even subtle logical errors.
+    * **Targeting Logic, Not Just Lines:** We utilized **Boundary Value Analysis** and **State Accumulation Testing** specifically to generate and kill complex mutants hiding in sensitive areas like Financial/Math logic (Department salary summation) and critical boolean checks.

+2.  **Clear Differentiation of Testing Levels:**
+    * The project clearly applies mutation principles across both Unit and Integration levels, fulfilling a core requirement.

+3.  **Comprehensive Tool Demonstration:**
+    * We utilized advanced PITest features, such as output interception and specific Maven plugin configurations, to solve real-world testing problems.

 ---